splynx/docs/files/en/getting_started_guide/dashboard/dashboard.md

 ![Dashboard1](dashboard7.png)
 ![Dashboard2](dashboard8.png)

-The navigation pane is located at the left side of the page with the following modules:
+The navigation pane is located on the left side of the page, with the following modules:

-[Tariffs](configuring_tariff_plans/configuring_tariff_plans.md) - The list of all your services and products in the system
+[Tariffs](configuring_tariff_plans/configuring_tariff_plans.md) - The list of all your services and products in the system.

 [CRM](crm/crm.md) - Your prospective client management platform.

 [Customers](customer_management/customer_management.md) - Your customizable list off all customers in the system.

+[Tickets](tickets/tickets.md) - Your in-house ticketing system and the home of your support communications.

 [Finance](finance/finance.md) - Your business in a financial aspect.